-The assessment of your written application or the panel interview will be conducted by a CHRE Review Panel, with the assistance of a Registered Organizational Psychologist.
+The assessment of your written application or the oral presentation will be conducted by a CHRE Review Panel, with the assistance of a Registered Organizational Psychologist.
 The psychologist is responsible for a preliminary assessment of your experience examples against the CHRE competencies, which is then forwarded to the panel to assist with their decision.
 The panel is made up of three CHRE designates who have been trained in the designation assessment process.

 The panel will consider the following six dimensions: